Medication Assisted Treatment Clinic for Safe and Effective Walk-In Opioid and Heroin Treatment

-Register through the main patient entrance at the reception desk.
+Register on the third floor at the reception desk.
 No appointment needed.

 Help is Here

 Medications are a proven way to transfer the physical dependence from a destructive substance to one that can be managed and allows for the restoration of a person’s life.
 This treatment breaks a dangerous cycle, replacing it with a simple treatment that is significantly safer.
-We do not stop with medications.
-By partnering with other agencies, we use a holistic care approach by finding programs and resources to design a custom recovery plan.
+Our services go beyond medications.
+By partnering with other agencies, we use a holistic care approach by finding programs and resources to design a custom recovery plan for patients in need.

 What to Expect

 - Filling out paperwork.

 - Evaluations and consultations by a specially trained licensed provider.

 - Creation of a custom treatment plan based upon unique individual needs.